-Tomás Díaz de la Rubia is Purdue University’s chief scientist and executive director of Discovery Park.
+Tomás Díaz de la Rubia is Purdue University’s Vice President and Chief Scientist of Discovery Park.
 In this position, his responsibilities include building upon Discovery Park’s foundation of excellence which has enabled high-impact research that crosses traditional academic boundaries.

 He works closely with the faculty and deans to help catalyze Purdue’s many strengths and build on its legacy of interdisciplinary research with global impact.
 He is also a professor of Materials Science, and of Strategic Management (by courtesy) in the Krannert School of Management.